Best Places for Early Spring Weather and Outdoor Activities

 In addition, near Winthrop, the 5-mile round-trip Lewis Butte Trail is another sunny-day gem, giving minimal shade and maximum views.
 Finally, the Methow Wildlife Area is a great place to bike on dirt roads or wander the area’s trails, highlighted by wildflowers and new blooms growing from the nurturing rays of the spring sun.

-–Written by Douglas Scott, updated January 2022
+–Written by Douglas Scott, last updated in October 2022